e-dvni/unit-2-assessment/career-readiness.md

 The LEARN program focuses on readying our students for a career in technology.
 The job hunt is a daunting process that requires a lot of preparedness.
 Complete the following tasks to ensure you are progressing in your professional development.

-### Portfolio
+### Portfolios

 This week, we covered the importance of a great technical portfolio to help you stand out in the job market.

-- Spend time looking at other developer’s portfolios.
+Spend time looking at other developer’s portfolios.
 Submit the links to three portfolios you will use for inspiration.

 1.
 2.
 3.

+### GitHub

+GitHub is an important asset for all developers as it serves as storage for your code as well as a portfolio.

+- [ ] add a profile picture to your GitHub account.
+A GitHub profile picture does not have to be an actual picture of your face but it should represent your brand as a developer.

 ### LinkedIn